GAM-team/GAM/wiki/Users-Drive-Permissions.md

 ```
 gam <UserTypeEntity> delete permissions <DriveFileEntity> <DriveFilePermissionIDEntity>
         <PermissionMatch>* [<PermissionMatchAction>]
-        [enforceexpansiveaccess [<Boolean>]]
 ```
-`enforceexpansiveaccess` defaults to the value of `gam.cfg/enforce_expansive_access` that controls the ability to delete inherited ACLs.
-* False - Inherited ACLs can be deleted
-* True = Inherited ACLs can not be deleted
+Inherited ACLs can not be deleted.

 When deleting permissions from JSON data, permissions with role `owner` true are never processed.